KHN190/khn190.github.io/_posts/2021-05-09-poetry-xii.md

 In your cinnamon dream,

-you politely asked to wait until you return.
+you politely asked the shop to wait until you return.

 The shopkeeper waited,